Guatemala Economic Outlook

 Guatemala Economic News

-In September, economic activity rose 1.25% on a monthly basis, according to Banguat’s monthly index of economic activity (IMAE, Índice Mensual de la Actividad Económica).
+Economic activity rose 0.17% on a monthly basis in November, according to Banguat’s monthly index of economic activity (IMAE, Índice Mensual de la Actividad Económica).